WillDutcher/survivor-league/README.md

 ---

 ## 🔐 Pick Visibility

 - Picks remain **private** until **kickoff** of the selected game.
 - Once the game begins, the pick becomes **visible to all other players**.
 - Players picking Monday or future-day games will have their picks revealed at kickoff of those games only.
+- Players can view **any other player's locked-in picks for past or current weeks**, but never future picks unless the game has already started.
 - **Admins** can see all picks at any time.

 ---

 ## 💳 Payments

 - All entry and rebuy payments must be submitted **before the associated game kicks off**.
 - Default payment method is **PayPal**.
 - Manual payments (e.g., cash) can be marked as confirmed by the admin.